Better Breastfeeding

 This web app will create a world where all mothers have access to medically based information and the support necessary to feed and bond with their babies, regardless of their background, location, income level, or breastfeeding goals.

-Due to a short timeline, and client availability, we had to be wise with our team to deliver withing a short deadline.
-This resulted in leading brainstorming sessions in Figma to dicuss features and define the MVP.
+Due to a short timeline, and client availability, we had to be deliberate to deliver within a short deadline.
+This resulted in leading brainstorming sessions in Figjam to discuss features and define the MVP.

-Given the quick timeline, the team had to be economical with their time.
+Given six months, the team had to be economical with their time.
 Dr. Dahl knows her practice well, she knew what the outcome of her product should be, but she did not know where to start.
-We quickly worked through iterations to show stakeholders.
-This allowed us to quickly pivot when we discovered that a certain idea didn't fit their vision.
+We quickly worked through iterations to define the product.
+This allowed us to quickly pivot when we discovered that a certain idea didn't fit her vision.

-With external clients, it is important to showcase a product experience in simple visuals.
-I created diagrams and walk the client through the full user experience of the application.
+With external clients, it is important to showcase the product experience in simple visuals.
+I created diagrams and walked the client through the full user experience of the application.

 I worked with the product manager and engineer to figure out the flows and functionality.
 Once that was completed, I simplified our diagrams into a refined presentation for the client.